If you landed on this webpage, chances are you are a Mac user and want to burn the Windows 10 ISO image on a USB drive.

 You can find a step-by-step guide for this first method HERE.

-This option requires macOS High Sierra or macOS Mojave and a USB key of 16GB or more.
+This option requires macOS Mojave or macOS Big Sur and a USB key of 16GB or more.

 THIS CAN ONLY BE USED TO INSTALL THE WINDOWS 10 ISO ON A MAC COMPUTER.
 If you intend to burn a Windows 10 ISO on a pen drive, choose another option.